Castle Clinton: 1870s and 1880s

 By the early 1870s, Castle Garden's information bureau employed staff members who could speak over a dozen languages.
-To encourage immigrants to use other ports of entry, the New York state government issued a head tax on every immigrant who passed through Castle Garden.
+The New York state government encouraged immigrants to use other ports of entry to reduce overcrowding, so it issued a head tax on every immigrant who passed through Castle Garden.
 This measure was largely ineffective, as The New York Times wrote in 1874: "Castle Garden is so well known in Europe that few emigrants can be induced to sail to any other destination."
 By then, the immigration depot was in poor condition, with rotting floors and "tottering" offices and benches.
-The Board of Emigration Commissioners lost a significant source of income in 1875, when the Supreme Court of the United States invalidated a New York state law that required steamship companies to pay a poll tax or put up a bond for each immigrant.
+The Board of Emigration Commissioners lost a significant source of income in 1875, when the Supreme Court of the United States invalidated a New York state law that required steamship companies to pay a head tax or put up a bond for each immigrant.
 Afterward, the commissioners sought funding from the state legislature.
 Due to budgetary shortfalls, the Emigration Commissioners disbanded the labor bureau in 1875, although the German and Irish Emigrant Societies took over the labor bureau's operation.
 Congress passed the Page Act of 1875, the first restrictive federal immigration law in the United States, during this time.